423 SFS captivate youth with demonstration

 U.S. Air Force Staff Sgt.
-David Ward, 423rd Security Forces Squadron noncommissioned officer in charge of armory, shows a weapon display to 4th and 5th grade students at Royal Air Force Alconbury Middle High School, England, March 5, 2021.
+Crystal Whitehead, 423rd Security Forces Squadron noncommissioned officer in charge of investigations, shows a fingerprinting demonstration to 4th and 5th grade students at Royal Air Force Alconbury Middle High School, England, March 5, 2021.
 Security Forces defenders organized a demonstration to show students a weapon display, fingerprinting station, McGruff the Crime Dog and a patrol vehicle.
 (U.S. Air Force photo by Senior Airman Jennifer Zima)

 |Date Taken: